junaidnaseer/Crypto-Bot/README.md

-# smaBot
+# Crypto Bot
-This is my simple moving average bot that will make me MILLIONS
+This is my crypto Bot that will make me MILLIONS